Canadair CL-44: CL-44D4-8

+CL-44J

-Four CL-44D4 aircraft stretched by Canadair on request of Icelandic Airlines Loftleiðir, with a section, 10 ft 1 in (3.07 m) forward of the wing, and another section of 5 ft 1 in (1.55 m) aft of the wing.
+Four CL-44D4 aircraft stretched by Canadair on request of Icelandic Airlines Loftleiðir, with a section, 10 ft 1 in (3.07 m) forward of the wing, and another section of 5 ft 1in (1.55 m) aft of the wing.
 This enabled the installation of 29 extra seats, bringing the capacity to 189 passengers.
 The maximum take-off weight stayed the same since the extra weight was compensated by removing the center wing tanks.
 Therefore, it can be said that the stretch was a trade of capacity for range.

-- CL-44-O
+CL-44-O

 Also known as the Skymonster and CL-44 Guppy.
 The CL-44-O was a single CL-44D4-2 (c/n 16) converted by Conroy Aircraft, who removed the fuselage shell above the floorline, and rebuilt an enlarged fuselage to make it into a Guppy-type aircraft.
 It was intended to transport Rolls-Royce RB211 engine pods to the United States for Lockheed's L-1011 TriStar.
+The "O" stood for "outsized fuselage".
+In the end, the Lockheed L-100 Hercules was used instead.